icaven/glm/readme.md

 - Removed GCC shadow warnings #595
 - Added error for including of different versions of GLM #619
 - Added GLM_FORCE_IGNORE_VERSION to ignore error caused by including different version of GLM #619
 - Reduced warnings when using very strict compilation flags #646
+- length() member functions are constexpr #657

 #### Fixes:
 - Removed doxygen references to GTC_half_float which was removed in 0.9.4